-Stainless steels are the most frequently electropolished alloys.
-Wrought alloys will generally have a better finish than castings which polish to a bright finish but not to the same brightness or smoothness.
-Other Commercially Electropolished
+Stainless steel is the most frequently electropolished alloy and the only material that we electropolish.
+Wrought alloys will generally have a better finish than castings, which polish to a bright finish but not to the same brightness or smoothness.

 - Low and High Carbon Steels